taker-project/taker_v0/README.md

 - v2&mdash; final version: rewrite to C++ (?), fully stabilize the format

 Initially, Taker will be command-line.
 After the initial stable release, work on GUI tools can be started.

+## When will it become 1.0?

+I don't know.